SNMetamorph/documentation-examples/README.md

 This repository contains examples used in the documentation.

-## HelloWorld

-The examples used in the getting started section.

-## ExampleGenerator
+## OxyPlotGraphTest

-Generates images for the OxyPlot documentation.
+The example, representing a graph that shows the current CPU usage Located in WpfExample